Nonprofit PR Awards 2016

 - Member Communications - This category salutes outstanding public relations efforts targeted at an association’s membership year-round or for a particular campaign.

-- Natural Disaster Communications - Entries will be judged on breadth of cross-platform communications, timing of communications, success at reaching the desired audience, overall usefulness of communications and feedback from target audience.
+- Natural Disaster Communications - Entries will be judged on the breadth of cross-platform communications, timing of communications, success at reaching the desired audience, overall usefulness of communications and feedback from target audience.

 - PR on a Shoestring Budget - Recognizing outstanding examples of a nonprofit achieving success with limited funds/budget, whether it’s for a single campaign or ongoing PR/public affairs.
 While “shoestring” is subjective, the winners in this category are those who have done more with less, and have been creative with the limited PR dollars they have.